 Profile: Nasdaq Inc (NDAQ.O)

-Nasdaq, Inc. (Nasdaq), formerly The NASDAQ OMX Group, Inc., incorporated on November 13, 1979, is a holding company.
-The Company is a provider of trading, clearing, exchange technology, regulatory, securities listing, information and public company services across approximately six continents.
-The Company manages, operates and provides its products and services through four segments: Market Services, Listing Services, Information Services and Technology Solutions.
-Its global offerings include trading and clearing across various asset classes, access services, data products, financial indexes, capital formation solutions, corporate solutions and market technology products and services.
+Nasdaq, Inc. (Nasdaq), incorporated on November 13, 1979, is a holding company.
+The Company is a provider of trading, clearing, exchange technology, regulatory, securities listing, information and public company services.
+The Company manages, operates and provides its products and services through four segments: Market Services, Corporate Services, Information Services and Market Technology.
+Its global offerings include trading and clearing across various asset classes, trade management services, data products, financial indexes, capital formation solutions, corporate solutions, and market technology products and services.
 Its technology powers markets across the globe, supporting equity derivative trading, clearing and settlement, cash equity trading, fixed income trading and various other functions.

 The Company's Market Services segment includes its equity derivative trading and clearing, cash equity trading, fixed income clearing corporation (FICC) and trade management services businesses.
-Its FICC business is referred to as fixed income, currency and commodities trading and clearing, and its trade management services business is referred to as access and broker services businesses.
-It operates various exchanges and other marketplace facilities across a range of asset classes, including derivatives, commodities, cash equity, debt, structured products and exchange traded products (ETPs).
-In addition, in some countries where it operates exchanges, the Company also provides broker services, clearing, settlement and central depository services.
-Its transaction-based platforms provide market participants with the ability to access, process, display and integrate orders and quotes.
-The platforms allow the routing and execution of buy and sell orders, as well as the reporting of transactions, providing fee-based revenues.
+Its FICC business is referred to as fixed income, currency and commodities trading and clearing, and its trade management services business is referred to as access and broker services.
+It operates multiple exchanges and other marketplace facilities across various asset classes, including derivatives, commodities, cash equity, debt, structured products and exchange traded products (ETPs).
+In addition, it also provides broker services, clearing, settlement and central depository services.
+Its transaction-based platforms provide market participants with the ability to access, process, display, and integrate orders and quotes.
+The platforms allow the routing and execution of buy and sell orders, as well as the reporting of transactions and providing fee-based revenues.

-Nasdaq operates over three options exchanges in the United States, The NASDAQ Options Market, Nasdaq BX Options, Nasdaq ISE, Nasdaq GMNI and Nasdaq MCRY.
+The Company operates six electronic options exchanges in the United States: Nasdaq PHLX, The Nasdaq Options Market, Nasdaq BX Options, Nasdaq ISE, Nasdaq GMNI and Nasdaq MCRY.
 These exchanges facilitate the trading of equity options, exchange traded fund (ETF) options, index options and foreign currency options.
-The Company's options trading platforms provide trading opportunities to retail investors, algorithmic trading firms and market makers, tending to prefer electronic trading, and institutional investors, who typically pursue complex trading strategies and often trade on the floor.
-In Europe, Nasdaq Stockholm offers trading in derivatives, such as stock options and futures, index options and futures and fixed-income options and futures.
+Its options trading platforms provide trading opportunities to both retail investors, algorithmic trading firms and market makers, tending to prefer electronic trading, and institutional investors, who typically pursue complex trading strategies and often trade on the floor.
+In Europe, Nasdaq offers trading in derivatives, such as stock options and futures, index options and futures and fixed-income options and futures.
 Nasdaq Clearing offers clearing services for fixed-income options and futures, stock options and futures, index options and futures, and interest rate swaps by serving as the central counterparty (CCP).
 Nasdaq Clearing also operates a clearing service for the resale and repurchase agreement market.

-The Company in the United States operates three cash equity exchanges, The NASDAQ Stock Market, Nasdaq BX and Nasdaq PSX.
-The NASDAQ Stock Market offers liquidity for trading the United States-listed cash equities.
-The Company's United States cash equity exchanges offer trading of both NASDAQ-listed and non-NASDAQ-listed securities.
-Market participants include market makers, broker-dealers, alternative trading systems (ATSs) and registered securities exchanges.
-In Europe, Nasdaq Nordic operates exchanges in Stockholm (Sweden), Copenhagen (Denmark), Helsinki (Finland), and Reykjavik (Iceland).
+In the United States, the Company operates three cash equity exchanges: The Nasdaq Stock Market, Nasdaq BX and Nasdaq PSX.
+Its United States cash equity exchanges offer trading of both Nasdaq-listed and non-Nasdaq-listed securities.
+Market participants include market makers, broker-dealers, Alternative Trading Systems (ATSs) and registered securities exchanges.
+In Europe, Nasdaq operates exchanges in Stockholm (Sweden), Copenhagen (Denmark), Helsinki (Finland), and Reykjavik (Iceland).
 It also operates exchanges in Tallinn (Estonia), Riga (Latvia) and Vilnius (Lithuania).
 Nasdaq owns Nasdaq Tallinn, and has an ownership in Nasdaq Vilnius and Nasdaq Riga.
 In addition, Nasdaq owns the central securities depositories in Estonia, Latvia and Lithuania.
-Collectively, the Nasdaq Nordic and Nasdaq Baltic exchanges offer trading in Nordic securities, such as cash equities and depository receipts, warrants, convertibles, rights, fund units and ETFs.
-Its platform allows the exchanges to share the same trading system, which enables cross-border trading and settlement, cross membership and a single source for Nordic data products.
+Collectively, the Nasdaq Nordic and Nasdaq Baltic exchanges offer trading in cash equities and depository receipts, warrants, convertibles, rights, fund units and exchange traded funds.

 The Company operates a range of listing platforms around the world to provide various global capital raising solutions for private and public companies.
-Companies listed on its markets represent an array of industries, including healthcare, consumer products, telecommunication services, information technology, financial services, industrials and energy, among others.
-Its main listing markets are The NASDAQ Stock Market, the Nasdaq Nordic and Nasdaq Baltic exchanges.
-The NASDAQ Stock Market has over three listing tiers: The NASDAQ Global Select Market, The NASDAQ Global Market and The NASDAQ Capital Market.
-The Company has approximately 2,860 companies listed securities on The NASDAQ Stock Market, with over 1,530 listings on The NASDAQ Global Select Market, approximately 670 on The NASDAQ Global Market and over 660 on The NASDAQ Capital Market.
-It pursues new listings from companies, including those undergoing initial public offerings (IPOs), as well as companies seeking to switch from alternative exchanges.
-The NASDAQ Stock Market attracts approximately 270 new listings.
+Companies listed on its markets represent a range of industries, including, healthcare, consumer products, telecommunication services, information technology, financial services, industrials and energy.
+Its listing markets are The Nasdaq Stock Market and the Nasdaq Nordic and Nasdaq Baltic exchanges.
+As of December 31, 2016, a total of 2,897 companies listed securities on The Nasdaq Stock Market, with 1,443 listings on The Nasdaq Global Select Market, 783 on The Nasdaq Global Market and 671 on The Nasdaq Capital Market.
+Its listing services business also includes The Nasdaq Private Market, LLC (NPM), which provides services for private companies.

 The Company's Market Technology business is a global technology solutions provider and partner to exchanges, clearing organizations, central securities depositories, regulators, banks, brokers and corporate businesses.
 Its Market Technology business is the sales channel for its global offering to other marketplaces.
-Market Technology provides technology solutions for trading, clearing, settlement, surveillance and information dissemination to markets with a range of requirements, from the markets in the United States, Europe and Asia to markets in the Middle East, Latin America and Africa.
-Its marketplace solutions can handle an array of assets, including cash equities, equity derivatives, currencies, various interest-bearing securities, commodities and energy products.
-Its trading and data solutions are utilized by exchanges, alternative-trading venues, banks and securities brokers with marketplace offerings of their own.
-In the post-trade stage, it offers integrated systems solutions for clearing (risk management) and settlement (settlement and delivery) of both cash equities and derivatives to clearing organizations around the world.
-Nasdaq's market technology is utilized by the Australian Securities Exchange (ASX Limited), ICAP plc (ICAP), Bolsa de Valores de Colombia, Borsa Istanbul, Egyptian Exchange, Hong Kong Exchanges and Clearing Limited, SIX Swiss Exchange, Singapore Exchange, Tokyo Commodity Exchange, Japan Exchange Group, Bursa Malaysia and SBI Japannext, among others.
+The portfolio includes technology solutions for trading, clearing, settlement, surveillance and information dissemination to markets with a range of requirements, from the markets in the United States, Europe and Asia to markets in the Middle East, Latin America and Africa.
+Its marketplace solutions can handle a range of assets, including cash equities, equity derivatives, currencies, various interest-bearing securities, commodities and energy products.

 1 Liberty Plz